keithstellyes/mips-tutorial/06-99_bottles_of_beer.md

 ##Wrap-up

-Not much to say in the wrap-up this time, honestly.
-Just, remember to experiment a bit with different instructions to get comfortable with these programs as they increase in complexity.
+Not much to say in the wrap-up this time.
+Remember to experiment with different instructions to get comfortable with MIPS.